-The first 100 people to register will receive a free, Marine Science Day reusable shopping bag when they check-in on May 19th.
+Registration is not required, but pre-registering online will give you access to the "fast lane" at the check-in booth.
+The first 100 people to register online will receive a free, reusable VIMS shopping bag when they check-in on May 30th.

 Create a marine-themed costume to participate in our Marine Science Day Costume Contest.
-Everyone, every age, can participate by creating original costumes of marine plants or animals.
+All ages are welcome to participate by creating original costumes of marine plants or animals.
 Individuals and groups are welcome.
 Ribbons are awarded for most original plant or animal, most creative use of materials, best group costume, and best representation of a plant or animal.
-The overall winner will earn a $50 gift certificate to VIMS' Gift Shop.
-Register here.
+The Grand Prize winner will earn a $50 credit to VIMS' Gift Shop.

 VIMS in the Bay and Around the World

 Ocean research takes VIMS scientists from Poquoson to the Poles.
-Learn about efforts by VIMS researchers in Chesapeake Bay to manage blue crabs, restore oysters, survey fish populations, unravel biodiversity, monitor water quality, and find and remove "ghost" crab pots.
-Also learn about our international work in Antarctica and the deep sea.
-These exhibits are located in Watermen's Hall and Chesapeake Bay Hall and are open continuously from 10 am - 3 pm.
+Learn about efforts by VIMS researchers in the Chesapeake Bay to manage blue crabs, restore oysters, survey fish populations, unravel biodiversity, and monitor water quality.
+Also, learn about our international work in Antarctica and the deep sea.
+These exhibits are located in Watermen's Hall, Chesapeake Bay Hall, and Davis Hall and are open continuously from 10 am - 3 pm.

 Tour working laboratories to learn about the latest tools and techniques of marine research.
 Scientists lead the tours and will explain their current research.